w3c/wai-website/pages/test-evaluate/conformance/wcag-em.md

 WCAG-EM 2 and WCAG-EM 1 {#versiondiff}
 -----------------------

-W3C Accessibility Guidelines Evaluation Methodology (WCAG-EM) 2 was published on 23 July 2026.
+WCAG Evaluation Methodology (WCAG-EM) 2 was published on 23 July 2026.

 What's different: